 First the style?

 That’s maybe one of the most important question.
 Do you like what you see or not?
-When you look at the pictures, is that OK pictures, or is that Wow pictures?
+When you look at the pictures in his portfolio, is that OK pictures, or is that Wow pictures?

 Met the photographer and see if it matches?

 That’s also one of the most important questions!
 Your photographer will be with you all day, so you must feel comfortable with him/her.
 To catch good candid pictures of you relaxed and smiling, you need to be relaxed and have fun.
 If the photographer doesn’t make you feel good, it will be a problem!
 The best way to know that is through the engagement session.

 Have a look at some entire photo galleries?

 It’s easy to take 10 or 20 good pictures in one day.
 It’s something else to take all pictures well.
 The only way to judge of an entire coverage is to take the time to look at an entire coverage.
 Ask your photographer!